this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 There are attendants watching you to make sure you clean yourself properly and if you don't, they'll make you.
 Seriously.

 But, you are a grown-up, right?
 You should know how to shower.
-And, just in case you don't, here's an anatomical diagram!
+And, just in case you don't, there's an anatomical diagram to refer to.

 When you are properly clean, then put your swimsuit on.
 You can dry your hair at the hairdryer station if you want or...